 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Nuclear Engineering.
-About 6.3% of those with this major are international students.
+Students from other countries are interested in Nuclear Engineering, too.
+About 4.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in nuclear engineering have a median salary of $62,550 during the early years of their career.
 During this timeframe, most salaries fell between $60,150 (25th percentile) and $64,050 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a nuclear engineering degree.